 Channel Matrix

-This notebook shows different ways of calculating the channel matrix and compares the application of channels matrixes in time domain vs frequency domain.
+This notebook shows different ways of applying a channel to a signal in time and frequency domains.

 [1]: